ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/DEMO2/README.md

 ## Example of creating a template:

 ### General Discussion:
-The objective of the library is to make it easy to generate a template that matches your situation.
-There is a fair amount of flexibility in what parameters are used, which are optional, and which have defaults (SIO-compliant)
+The objective of the library is to make it easy to generate a YARRRML template that matches your situation.
+There is a fair amount of flexibility in what parameters are used, which are optional, and which have defaults (SIO-compliant).  *NOTE: What comes out of the yarrrml_template_builder is NOT a complete YARRRML file!
+It has place-holders for the source filename and reference formulation.  you add those when calling the yarrrml_transform library.*

 personid_column and unique_id column are absolutely mandatory, and do not have a default.